 EnSight5 data is based on Parts.
 The Parts defined in the data are always available on the Server.
 However, all Parts do not have to be loaded to the Client for display.
 Large flow fields for CFD problems, for example, are needed for computation by the Server, but do not generally need to be seen graphically.

-EnSight5 data can have changing geometry, in which case the changing geometry file names are contained in the results file.
-However, it is still necessary to specify an initial geometry file name.
+EnSight5 data can have changing geometry, in which case the changing geometry file names pattern is contained in the results file.
+However, it is still necessary to specify an initial geometry file name in the (Set) Geometry field.